Mark Zuckerberg Could Have Faced Jail Time Under New Law Proposed By Ron Wyden, Democratic Senator

 According to a previous report from The Inquisitr, the Facebook founder and CEO has reportedly been holding secretive meetings with conservatives in order to gain favor with President Donald Trump.

-According to The Inquisitr report, Zuckerberg has been meeting with conservative pundits, journalists, and at least one Republican lawmaker in what on the surface is to discuss potential partnerships though, in reality, is reportedly meant as an effort to avoid scrutiny from the Department of Justice and to appease the president and conservatives who have leveled claims against social media companies, claiming the sites have an anti-conservative bias.
+According to The Inquisitr report, Zuckerberg has been meeting with conservative pundits, journalists, and at least one Republican lawmaker in what on the surface is to discuss potential partnerships.
+However, the meetings are reportedly meant as an effort to avoid scrutiny from the Department of Justice and to appease the president and conservatives who have leveled claims against social media companies, claiming the sites have an anti-conservative bias.

-On the flip side, Facebook has recently taken heat following a decision to allow the president to run an advertisement on its platform for his re-election campaign, which contains unfounded claims against former Vice President Joe Biden, one of his 2020 Democratic rivals.
+On the flip side, Facebook has recently taken heat following a decision to allow the president to run an advertisement on its platform for his re-election campaign, which contains reportedly unfounded claims against former Vice President Joe Biden, one of his 2020 Democratic rivals.

 Delivered To Your INBOX